falcon-computing/genome-release/deploy/aws/docs/README.md

    ```
 And the rest of the protocol remains intact.

-As storage device needs to be set up in order to run the pipeline.
+A storage device needs to be set up in order to run the pipeline.
 Assume no storage device is defined yet.
 In this instance, a BASH script (setup.sh) and a README.md file are located in the working directory:
    ```
    [centos@ip-172-31-11-209 ~]$ ls
    README.md  setup.sh